LifeofVic/AstroPortfolio/src/pages/about.md

 ---
-layout: '../layouts/BlogPost.astro'
-title: 'About Me'
+title: "About Me"
-description: 'About Me'
+description: "About Me"
-updatedDate: 'January 21 2023'
+updatedDate: "January 21 2023"
 ---

 <style is:global>